I can't see/hear everyone in my meeting

 Note

-Since Whereby is browser based, it is important to make sure that everyone's set up is up to par with our set up.
-If there are black frames or someone cannot be heard, it might be related to permissions, browser, device or network.
+Since Whereby is browser-based, it is important to make sure that everyone's setup is up to par with our setup.
+If there are black frames, or someone cannot be heard, it might be related to network, permissions, browser, or device.

 Below are some tips on how to resolve this issue: